Automorphisms of graph products of groups and acylindrical hyperbolicity: Introduction

 \begin{cor} Let $\Gamma$ be a finite connected simplicial graph and $\mathcal{G}$ a collection of graphically irreducible groups indexed by $V(\Gamma)$.
 Assume that no two vertices in $\Gamma$ have the same star or the same link, and that $\Gamma$ contains at least two vertices and is not a join.
 For every $\varphi \in \mathrm{Aut}(\Gamma \mathcal{G})$ and every $\prec$-maximal vertex $u \in V(\Gamma)$, there exist an element $g \in \Gamma \mathcal{G}$ and a $\prec$-maximal vertex $v \in V(\Gamma)$ such that $\varphi(G_u)=gG_vg^{-1}$. \end{cor}

 Here, $\prec$ refers to the relation defined on the vertices of $\Gamma$ as follows: $u \prec v$ if $\mathrm{link}(u) \subset \mathrm{star}(v)$.
+Graphically irreducible groups are defined in Section~\ref{subsection:graphicallyirr}; roughtly speaking, they are groups that do not decompose non-trivially as graph products.
 In the previous statement, we asked that no two vertices in $\Gamma$ have the same star or the same link, which is not an assumption in Theorem \ref{Intro:MainAcylHyp}.
 However, as shown by Proposition \ref{prop:SameLinkStar}, this extra assumption is not restrictive.

 Corollary \ref{CorRigidity} is a particular case of the following rigidity theorem, which is of independent interest:

 \begin{thm} Let $\Phi, \Psi$ be two finite simplicial graphs and $\mathcal{G}, \mathcal{H}$ two collections of graphically irreducible groups respectively indexed by $V(\Phi),V(\Psi)$.
 Assume that no two distinct vertices in $\Phi$ and $\Psi$ have the same star.
 For every isomorphism $\varphi : \Phi \mathcal{G} \to \Psi \mathcal{H}$ and every $\prec$-maximal vertex $u \in V(\Phi)$, there exist an element $g \in \Psi \mathcal{H}$ and a $\prec$-maximal vertex $v \in V(\Psi)$ such that $\varphi(\langle [u] \rangle)=g \langle [v] \rangle g^{-1}$. \end{thm}